Boost Your Business!

 Bernard:

-And then of course provide consistent and, provide consistent and predictable experience.
-If you say that you’ll be there and that you will provide them responses within the day that you’ve got staffing during 8am in the morning till 5pm in the afternoon, make sure that you’re available for them during that period.
+Then, provide a consistent and predictable experience.
+If you say that you’ll be there and will provide them with responses within the day, make sure you’re available for them during that period.
 Consistent, predictable experiences are valuable.

 {slide: Rundown of Tips}